Moaske/PebbleAIQmonitor/README.md

 <img src="https://github.com/Moaske/PebbleAIQmonitor/blob/main/docs/main.png"></img>&nbsp;&nbsp;&nbsp;<img src="https://github.com/Moaske/PebbleAIQmonitor/blob/main/docs/forecast.png">&nbsp;&nbsp;&nbsp;<img src="https://github.com/Moaske/PebbleAIQmonitor/blob/main/docs/pollen.png">

 Data comes from https://open-meteo.com and should provide worldwide coverage.
-The threshold values for the colouring of the boxes (severity) are according to EU norms, and so is the general EAQI index at the bottom (which is constructed from the other polutants so should again work worlwide, just EU norms).
-Location resolved to name by BigDataCloud reverse geoloc call.
+The threshold values for the colouring of the boxes (severity) are according to EU norms, and so is the general EAQI index at the bottom (which is constructed from the other polutants so should again work worldwide, just EU norms).
+Location resolving to name by BigDataCloud reverse geoloc call.
 Pollen data is ONLY available in the EU, AND only during pollen season.
 It will show 'No data available at this time' if nothing comes in (for your location).

 This Pebble app needs colours, so that's why I only target Emery with this one.